 - There are lots of Spanish dialects and indeed totally different languages in some parts of the country so may be difficult to adjust

 One of the easiest ways to move to Spain if you want to live and work there is to get a job as a teacher there.
 The program is called Auxiliares de Conversacion and it places you in schools around the country.

 This visa allows you to work as a teacher, make a reasonable income, and afford a decent quality of life around the country.
 Madrid is without a doubt the most popular place for Americans to do this program.

 There are also visas available for those that want to retire in Spain or are able to prove financial solvency (you have enough money in the bank for the visa).
 This is called the non-lucrative visa and is a good option for digital nomads and freelancers as well as retirees who are not going to work for a company in Spain should also be able to obtain this visa.

 Closely behind Mexico, Costa Rica is one of the most popular countries for Americans to move to, especially for those that want to retire in the sunshine.

-I have only been to Costa Rica once for a short time, but the beaches of Manuel Antonio and the relaxing vibes of Puerto Viejo were enough of a glimpse to show me that Costa Rica has SO many stunning places to call home.
+I have only been to Costa Rica once for a short time, but the beaches of Manuel Antonio and the relaxing vibes of Puerto Viejo were enough of a glimpse to show me that living in Costa Rica would be an amazing option.

 - Great weather most of the year (with a wet season depending on what side of the country you’re on)